TAMULib/folio-module-descriptor-registry/README.md

 The input path, such as `template/deploy/input/`, contains multiple sub-directories: `launches`, `main`, `specific`, and `vars`.

 The `launches` sub-directory contains variable substitution JSON files generated using a script like `build_launches.sh` based on the `launchDescriptor` provided by each module descriptor.
-Theese JSON files are named based on the `name` of the module, such as `mod-configuration.json`.
+These JSON files are named based on the `name` of the module, such as `mod-configuration.json`.
-Each of these JSON files contains a JSON object just like the `vars.json` from the `main` sub-directory.
+Each of these JSON files contain a JSON object just like the `vars.json` from the `main` sub-directory.
 These `launches` JSON files are merged with the specific `vars` JSON files and the loaded `vars.json` file.

 The `main` sub-directory contains `base.json`, `deployment.json`, `maps.json`, `names.json`, `vars.json`, and others defined via `maps.json`.